Deer-Spangle/faexport/lib/faexport/views/docs.md

 ### GET /search

-Perfoms a site wide search of Furaffinity.
+Performs a site wide search of Furaffinity.
 The following parameters can be provided:

 * **q**: Words to search for.